 Unless you live in Nevada, you shouldn’t do it.
 Nevada corporations are in most cases worthless scams, absolutely worthless scams.
 There's no such thing as bearer shares in Nevada.
 There's no such thing.
 It was all started up by Bill Reed and his asset protection group.
 He’s in jail or at least went to jail.
 I hope he’s still in jail, complete scammer.

 Look, normally with a little analysis, you can come up with a reasonable guess from some input from your lawyers and your advisors.
-You can come up with a decent guess as to what you owe the people suing you if you’ve been sued and then protect the rest of it and, you know, have a good business purpose and believe me it's a whole lot better than being vulnerable.
-Nobody else beside yourself is going to protect you.
+You can come up with a decent guess as to what you owe the people suing you if you’ve been sued and then protect the rest of it and, you know, have a good business purpose; and believe me it's a whole lot better than being vulnerable.
+Nobody else besides yourself is going to protect you.

-You live in dangerous world and they don’t care.
+You live in a dangerous world and they don’t care.
 Those bankers who you bailed out don’t care.
 Those lawyers who have nothing to do other sue you don’t care.

-All they want to do is inflict pain and extract money and this gives you the power to reverse it.
+All they want to do is inflict pain and extract money, and this gives you the power to reverse it.
 Take control of your life.
 You never have to be vulnerable.
 That’s what I like about asset protection.

-What is a asset protection trust?
+What is an asset protection trust?

-A trust is nothing more than a little teeny tiny simple – I mean, it can have 200 pages but it's nothing more than a contract between some one who puts something into a trust that’s called the “settlor” or a “trust maker”, a “grantor” and a “trustee”.
+A trust is nothing more than a little teeny tiny simple – I mean, it can have 200 pages, but it's nothing more than a contract between some one who puts something into a trust that’s called the “settlor” or a “trust maker”, a “grantor” and a “trustee”.